Rome

 No visit is complete without a tour of St. Peter’s Basilica, the largest church in the world.
 And a symbol of Christianity.
 Stand in awe of its grandeur as you admire masterpieces such as Michelangelo’s Pietà and Bernini’s baldachin.

-For an alternative to the Vatican, explore the Galleria Borghese, nestled within the beautiful Villa Borghese gardens.
+For an alternative to the Vatican, explore Galleria Borghese, a museum hidden within the beautiful Villa Borghese gardens.
 This stunning art museum houses works by Caravaggio, Raphael, and Bernini, making it a must-visit for art enthusiasts.
 After your visit, take a relaxing stroll through the gardens.
 A walk which offers scenic views and a peaceful escape from the city’s hustle and bustle.

 The stunning Fountain of the Four Rivers, designed by Gian Lorenzo Bernini, stands as the square’s centerpiece, representing the four great rivers of the world.
 If you have time, enjoy a refreshing Aperitivo at a nearby café.
 A great recommendation is Bar del Fico, where you can sip on a spritz while watching the world go by.